hpcc-systems/STEMChallenge/README.md

 (B) Count the total number of records in the dataset (HINT: Use **COUNT**)

-(C) Count the total number of songs released in *year* '2010' and display the first 50 results
+(C) Count the total number of songs released in the *year* '2010' and display the first 50 results

 (D) How many songs were produced by 'Prince' in '1982'?